 A family’s finances are complex enough.
 Anything which makes them simpler and easier is a welcome change.

-Although we recommend Vanguard as a custodian for individuals opening self-directed brokerage accounts, we recommend Charles Schwab for institutions (the technical term for financial planners).
+We recommend Charles Schwab for individuals opening self-directed brokerage accounts and institutions (the technical term for financial planners).
 They provide great service to both advisors and clients and have many well-made and well-supported features not available at other custodians.

 We use Charles Schwab as the primary custodian for all of our service levels.

 Through this relationship with Charles Schwab, you gain access to Schwab Bank’s High Yield Investor Checking account.
 Schwab Bank is technically a separate service provider, but is overseen by its namesake.
 For those who are comfortable with online banking, Schwab Bank is a great choice.

 My favorite feature of Charles Schwab’s banking service is Schwab Bill Pay.
 It is a mechanism by which you can pay any bill you receive, including checks to friends or small businesses.

 After logging in to Schwab Alliance at https://www.schwab.com, hover over the “Accounts” tab at the top and then click on “Pay Bills” under the “Transfers & Payments” heading in the menu that comes up.

 On the page that loads, you have the option of launching either the Bill Pay on your Schwab Bank account or your Schwab Brokerage account.
 I always use my Schwab Bank account as it is my checking all-cash account.